gnosis/GECO/Proposals/Identity Project.md

 **Deliverables**

-Javascript front end Library for generating and managing Ephermeral Keypairs Metadata Caching with IPFS
+Javascript front end Library for generating and managing Ephermeral Keypairs Metadata Caching with IPFS and OrbitDB
 Demo express server for encrypting recovery keypairs Demo OATH integration for recovery keypairs.

 **Time and Price Estimate**
-$3000
+$15,000
-6-8 weeks.
+8-10 weeks.

 **Phase IV**
-Phase 4: Documentation and Tutorials: $2,000
+Phase 4: Stretch Goal 2: Documentation and Tutorials: $4,000

 A project is only as useful as one can communicate it.
 As a Developer Advocate, I know first hand the importance of sharing educational materials: Tutorials, guides, documentation.
+While documentation is an important part of each phase, focusing on the complete project requires its own phase to create a unified body of documentation.
 This phase of the project is intended to clearly illustrate in a simple to follow tutorials and guides how to use Identity, how to integrate it into a project, and how to access all the features offered by it.

 Documentation: Developers need an API reference to understand the ins and outs of a project.
 Everything needs to be clearly understandable, clearly written.
-A reference for when working with Identity.
+A reference for when working with Identity, the contracts and the Javascript library.

 **Deliverables**

 A website containing tutorials, examples, documentation and sample code.

+**Time and Price Estimate**
+$6,000
+4-6 weeks.

 **Phase V**
 Phase 5: Auditing

-This is a stretch goal, and I feel is beyond the scope of the Gnosis ecosystem grant.
+This is the final stretch goal, and I feel is beyond the scope of the Gnosis ecosystem grant.
 We will need auditing services, but as a community project, this must be something that the community feels is important and is either willing to help out with or fund.
 I am not including it as a grant request at this time from Gnosis.
 Depending on the reception and success of Identity, I can propose this in the future for a grant.

+**Cost Estimate**
+This would be performed by a reputable auditing company, the cost estimate would depend on their estimates.

 ### Others
 Anything else you want to share with us